 x = 0 if x > 0: print("It is a positive number") else: print("It is a negative number") It is a negative number # Output

-Here, we can see that our if condition is not satisfied but the number entered is 0, so we require to add more condition to make it more apt for the examples like these..
-Therefore, else in python check any for a single condition and gives us an output when the condition is not satisfied.
-This is why our next topic is elif statements.
+Here, we can see that our if condition is not satisfied but the number entered is 0 and not negative, so we require to add more condition to make it more apt for the examples like these.
+Therefore, else in Python gives us an output when the condition is not satisfied.
+To deal with such situations we can use elif statements.

 Learn: The best python courses available online